Banner image

 Additional Notes

 Itinerary – This itinerary is an example of how you could spend your time on this all-inclusive experience.
+You can choose to stay shorter or longer if you wish.
 Please see the full list of day excursions on the excursions page.

-Seasons – The seasons are divided into four periods as follows:
+Seasons – The 2023/24 season is divided into four periods as follows:

 • Low Season: 9th Sep to 15th Oct 2023 & 18th Apr to 4th May 2024